A reader wants some advice on changing her primary email address:

 Then we’ll move on to websites, bank accounts, etc… For dealing with businesses, government agencies, and newsletters, just sending an email isn’t enough.
 You’ll want to go to the website for the account and look for the spot to change the email address on your account with them.
 Sometimes there will be a link at the bottom of a newsletter or statement.
 Make sure to list all of your important accounts that use your email address and go down that list, checking off that each of them has been changed.

 You can also forward emails from the address you’re leaving behind to your Gmail account.
 If your old address will still be active, the forwards will just continue indefinitely.
 If the account will be shutting down permanently (maybe you’re switching ISPs), you’ll receive the forwards as long as the old account is active.
 Go to the inbox for your Gmail account.
-Click the icon for Settings and choose Settings from the drop-down menu.
+Click the icon for Settings and choose See all settings from the drop-down menu.

-Choose the Forwarding and Accounts and Imports tab
+Choose the Accounts and Imports tab

 Choose Add a mail account.